surfd4wg/armor_AWS_tf_deb/README.md

 https://registry.terraform.io/providers/hashicorp/aws/latest/docs

 -----
-The appropriate user names (According to AWS) are as follows:
+ThThe appropriate user names (According to AWS) are as follows:

 For Amazon Linux 2 or the Amazon Linux AMI, the user name is "ec2-user".
 For a CentOS AMI, the user name is "centos".